Arsnael/james-project/src/site/markdown/server/manage-webadmin.md

 An admin can also specify the reindexing mode it wants to use when running the task:

  - `mode` the reindexing mode used.
 There is 2 for the moment:
-   - `rebuild` allows to rebuild all indexes.
+   - `rebuildAll` allows to rebuild all indexes.
 This is the default mode.
-   - `correct` will check for outdated indexed document and reindex only those.
+   - `fixOutdated` will check for outdated indexed document and reindex only those.

 This optional parameter must be passed as query parameter.

-It's good to note as well that there is a limitation with the `correct` mode.
+It's good to note as well that there is a limitation with the `fixOutdated` mode.
 As we first collect metadata of stored messages to compare them with the ones in the index, a failed `expunged` operation might not be well corrected (as the message might not exist anymore but still be indexed).

 Example:

 ```
-curl -XPOST /messages?task=SolveInconsistencies&messagesPerSecond=200&mode=rebuild
+curl -XPOST /messages?task=SolveInconsistencies&messagesPerSecond=200&mode=rebuildAll
 ```

 Response codes: